SunnyKarmaInc/upstreamr/README.md

 # Upstreamr

-Commuting on BART during pick hours?
-Never get a seat and waste your time?
+Commuting on BART during peak hours?
+Tired of never getting a seat and losing what could otherwise be productive time?

-Try Upstream!
-It will help you get a seat on your bart by going upstream.
+Try Upstreamr!
+It can help you find a seat by traveling 'upstream' to Civic Center or 16th street, stepping across the platform and getting a seat before the huddled masses crowd aboard- all without adding time to your commute!

 Get [Upstreamr].
-Get a seat.
-Be 5% more productive!

-p.s.
-30 minutes commute a day => 2.5h a week => 130h a year!
+Get a seat, and be more productive!
+An hour per day standing on your commute home adds up to 260 hours (or 1.5 months of full-time work!) of discomfort to your life per year.
+Imagine if you could spend that time comfortably seated instead.

 ![upstreamr-gif](app/assets/images/upstreamr.gif)